-We use meal planning every single week in our house because it has many benefits.
+We use meal planning every week in our home because it has many benefits.
 The top benefit is that you are saving money on groceries, and then the added fact that there is no guesswork when it comes to making dinner each time.
 By meal planning, you can plan according to your family’s schedule also.
-So that means when its baseball practice night, you already have a plan ahead meal that is quick and simple, allowing plenty of time for homework and dinner before practice.
+So that means when it’s baseball practice night, you already have a plan ahead meal that is quick and simple, allowing plenty of time for homework and dinner before practice.

 Reasons You Should Try Meal Planning: